honeycombio/beeline-ruby/README.md

 Honeycomb.init(logger: logger)
 ```

-A level of `:debug` will show you detail about each library being instrumented,
+A level of `Logger::DEBUG` will show you detail about each library being instrumented,
-whereas a level of `:info` will just print a few progress messages.
+whereas a level of `Logger::INFO` will just print a few progress messages.

 ### Get in touch